 Fennel Tsukemono

-This Japanese quick-pickling method leverages the power of salt to quickly change the flavor and texture of vegetables, transforming them into something more than raw: silky and tender yet still crunchy and fresh, and eager to soak up the tangy dressing.
+This fennel salad uses a Japanese quick-pickling method that leverages the power of salt to quickly change the flavor and texture of vegetables.
+What you get is silky, tender yet still crunchy, fresh fennel, eager to soak up the tangy dressing.
+Fennel, rich in fiber and antioxidants, supports digestionSesame oil adds healthy fats, while sesame seeds boost calcium and magnesium.

 Ingredients